Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

   - Contact Form
     - The form requires all fields to be filled out and alerts the user when this is not done.
 The user cannot submit the form until this is done.
     - Once the submit button is pressed an alert message appears letting the user know that their message has been sent.
 This message appears on all screen sizes.
+    - Once the 'ok' button is clicked on the modal message, the user is redirected to the home page.

   - The Game
     - When two cards are clicked on, the moves counter increases by one, when a match is made,the score count increases by one.